Geometric and analytic structures on the higher ad\`eles: Structure theorems

-so that these rings agree with those of the lower downward diagonal in Theorem \ref{COA_StructureTheorem2}.
-In order to work with the rings of integers of their total rings of quotients, we replace $C_{j}$ by its normalization $C_{j}^{\prime}$; as also described in Theorem \ref{TATE_StructureOfLocalAdelesProp} (1).
+\begin{proof} This is fairly clear: It is visibly an $\eta_{j}$-adically complete semi-local ring with Jacobson radical $\eta_{j}$ and minimal primes all lying over $\eta_{j-1}$.
+It follows that $C_{j}$ is one-dimensional.
+The identification in (3) follows literally from unwinding the definition. \end{proof}

+Next, consider the normalization of $C_{j}$.
+We denote it by $C_{j}^{\prime} $.
 This is a finite ring extension/$k$-algebra extension (since $C_{j}$ is excellent).
-It is a finite product of complete discrete valuation rings, say
+It is a finite product of complete discrete valuation rings, say indexed by a variable $t$, i.e.

-and by the finiteness of normalization each $\kappa_{i}$ is finite over $C_{j}/\eta_{j}$.
-A direct computation reveals that $C_{j}/\eta_{j} =\operatorname*{Quot}(C_{j+1})$.
-This is true as rings, as $k$-algebras, and it also holds as Tate objects or ST modules $-$ literally from the definition of the Tate object structure/topology on $C_{j}$.
-By the direction of our induction in $j$, we have already performed the entire above analysis for $C_{j+1}$.
-Assembling the pieces of the induction steps, we arrive at diagrams like

-(here depicted for two induction steps only).
-The symbols $\mathcal{O}$ and $\kappa$ are symbolic for discrete valuation rings/rings of integers and residue fields of Equation \ref{laact1} $-$ in particular them appearing twice without indices now is not intended to say that they are the same; it is just to avoid an indexing overkill blurring the essentials of the induction.
-In the induction we have produced these diagrams from the lower right (terminating in the residue field $\kappa(\eta_{n})$ on $X$) upward to the upper left (terminating in $C_{0}$).
-Now,